JoanDoe11/Game-of-Life/README.md

 # Game-of-Life
 Parallel solution to Game of Life problem.

-This is a python implementation of the Game of Life algorythm, using a process pool.
+This is a python implementation of the Game of Life algorithm, using a process pool.
 A task is generated for every chunk of the problem (here - a 1/0 matrix).

 # Conway's Game of Life
 [src=wikipedia]